-- 1. Line up the scribe marks on the valve and adapter made during actuator removal; then set the adapter and housing on the valve. - 2.
-Fasten the adapter to the valve. - 3.
-Insert the rack bearing on the pin in the actuator housing (if replacing worn bearing). - 4.
-Apply a liberal amount of grease to the rack teeth and the back of the rack that will contact the rack bearing; then install the rack in the housing. - 5.
-Place the actuator drive key in the keyseat in the valve shaft. - 6.
-Apply a liberal amount of grease to the gear sector teeth and a light amount of grease to the journals; then place the gear sector in the housing and carefully align the teeth as marked during disassembly.
+- 1. Scrape old gasket material from the actuator housing and the adapter, install a new gasket, and then fasten the adapter to the actuator housing with the screws. - 2.
+Line up the scribe marks on the valve and adapter made during actuator removal, then set the adapter and housing on the valve. - 3.
+Fasten the adapter to the valve. - 4.
+Insert the rack bearing on the pin in the actuator housing (if replacing worn bearing). - 5.
+Apply a liberal amount of lubricant to the rack teeth and the back of the rack, which will contact the rack bearing, and then install the rack in the housing. - 6.
+Apply a liberal amount of lubricant to the gear sector teeth and journals, then place the gear sector in the housing and carefully align the teeth with the rack as marked during disassembly. - NOTE: It may be necessary to loosen the adapter mounting screws and move the housing a small amount to align the gears.
+Be sure to retighten the mounting screws after aligning the gears. - 7.
+Scrape the old gasket material from the actuator housing and cylinder head, and then place a new gasket on the cylinder head. - 8.
+Install the cylinder/rack rod assembly by sliding the rack rod through the rack then fasten the cylinder to the housing. - NOTE: If the rack rod is not attached to the cylinder, clean the threads of both the rack rod and the cylinder shaft, then apply Loctite to the cylinder shaft threads and screw the rack rod onto the cylinder shaft. - 9.
+Slide the spacer, spring washers and nuts onto the rack rod.
+See Figure 4 for spring washer arrangement. - 10.
+Screw one nut onto the rack rod until the spring washers are completely compressed, and then loosen the nut just until the washers return to normal shape. - 11.
+Screw the other nut onto the rack rod and tighten the two nuts against each other. - 12.
+Set a new cover gasket on the housing, then install and fasten the top cover on the housing; make sure the scribe marks line up. - 13.
+Slide the bearing washer down the plug stud. - 14.
+Screw the plug adjusting nut down the plug stud until it touches the bearing washer. - 15.
+Turn the plug adjusting nut clockwise until there is .010" clearance between the plug face and the body seat.
+(If the valve is used with paper stock, the clearance should be .030". - Note: The holes in the bearing washer must line up with the tapped holes in the top of the gear sector. - 16.
+Slide the pointer down the plug stud so that it rests on top of the bearing washer; the pointer should point to the correct valve position.
+Fasten the pointer to the gear sector with the two shorter socket head screws. - 17.
+Slide the wrenching square down the plug stud so that it rests on top of the pointer.
+Fasten the wrenching square to the gear sector with the four remaining socket head screws. - 18.
+Screw the lock nut down the stud until it contacts the wrenching square and tighten to lock the assembly into place.

-Note: It may be necessary to loosen the adapter mounting screws and move the housing a small amount to align the gear.
-Be sure to retighten the mounting screws after aligning the gear.
+Reassembling Actuator (Continued)

-- 7. Scrape the old gasket material from the actuator housing and cylinder head, then place a new gasket on the cylinder head. - 8.
-Install the cylinder/rack rod assembly by sliding the rack rod through the rack then fasten the cylinder to the housing.
+- 19. Replace the extension cap.

-Note: If the rack rod is not attached to the cylinder, clean the threads of both the rack rod and the cylinder shaft, then apply Loctite to the cylinder shaft threads and screw the rack rod onto the cylinder shaft until tight.
+- 20. Check the stop settings and readjust if necessary.
+The correct adjustment procedure is described in the STOP ADJUSTMENT Section of this instruction.

-- 9. Screw one nut onto the rack rod until it is tight against the rack. - 10.
-Screw the other nut onto the rack rod and tighten the two nuts against one another. - 11.
-Set a new cover gasket on the housing, then install and fasten the top cover on the housing; make sure the scribe marks line up. - 12.
-Fasten the pointer to the top of the gear sector. - 13.
-Replace the extension cap. - 14.
-Check the stop settings and readjust if necessary.
-The correct adjustment procedure is described in the STOP ADJUSTMENT section of this instruction. - 15.
-Pipeline flow may now be restored.
+- 21. Pipeline flow may now be restored.